 An alternative to an MRI scan is a CT scan.
-During this scan, a number of x-rays are taken and these are then put together digitally to create a complex view.
+During this scan, a number of X-rays are taken, which are then put together digitally to create a complex view.
 This offers a more detailed analysis of the bones than a traditional X-ray.
-In the majority of cases an MRI scan will be preferred but if a patient can’t have one for a medical reason, such as having a pacemaker installed, a CT scan will be used instead.
+In the majority of cases, an MRI scan will be preferred but if a patient can’t have one for a medical reason, such as having a pacemaker installed, a CT scan will be used instead.

 Pain relief: There are a number of medications that can help relieve neck pain or a stiff neck in cervical spondylosis.
-These include analgesics, muscle relaxants, amitriptyline and gabapentin all of which have different actions.
+These include:

 Exercise: There are certain measures you can take to help yourself relieve the symptoms of cervical spondylosis.
 Swimming, walking or other low impact exercises may help to reduce neck pain.

-Lifestyle changes: Sleeping with a single firm pillow can help to reduce strain and ensuring that your posture is correct when you are sitting or standing can also be helpful.
+Lifestyle changes: Sleeping with a single firm pillow can help to reduce strain, while ensuring your posture is correct when you are sitting or standing can also be helpful.
 A cervical collar can help to keep your neck more comfortable, although it should not be worn for over a week unless recommended by your GP.